jeffpar/pcjs.v1/devices/ti57/rom/README.md

 that starts on page 54, because it *may* have been computer-generated rather than human-generated.
 It's certainly unique among all the TI-57 patent listings, albeit a little hard to read.

-To produce the listing below, I started with the OCR'ed text of [4,125,901](../patents/us4125901), and then reviewed every entry, making corrections as needed.
+To produce the [dump](ti57pat867.txt) below, I started with the OCR'ed text of [4,125,901](../patents/us4125901), and then reviewed every entry, making corrections as needed.
 There were a few places where it was difficult to distinguish between, say, `8` and `B`, and in those cases, my tendency was to leave the value from the listing in patent 4,125,901 in place.